Vanguard vs Hargreaves Lansdown: what’s the difference?

 Here are some reasons why holding accounts on both platforms may be beneficial:

-- You can access to a wider range of investments: For example, you can hold index funds at Vanguard and active funds or other assets at HL.
+- You can access a wider range of investments: For example, you can hold index funds at Vanguard and active funds or other assets at HL.

 - You can use HL for your ISA and Vanguard for general investing if you prefer their charging structure.